Quick Tips for Cite Checkers

 The ILL process is not immediate.
 If your material must come from outside the local area, it can take two weeks or more to arrive.
 Request items well in advance of the time you need them to be certain that you have them in plenty of time.

 Some journals have established login IDs and passwords for the use of their staff members, and prefer that you use these IDs for interlibrary loan requests.
 You should check with your editors about the journal's policy.
-It is fine in most cases to use your own user ID, or to create one for yourself just for your journal use.
-Please make sure to put the name of your journal in the comments field for all requests
+It may be fine to use your own user ID.
+If you do, please make sure to put the name of your journal in the 'Use of Material' field for all requests.

 Additional information about interlibrary loan is available at the main Interlibrary Loan page.